The Bug of Solving Bugs

 So I decided to practise what I preach.

-That is the beauty of open source: anyone, anywhere in the world, can step forward and help the community in their spare time.
+That is the beauty of open source - anyone, anywhere in the world, can step forward and help the community in their spare time.

 With recent organisational changes at the Ethereum Foundation, some of the traditional “cat herding” responsibilities are now handled by the Ethereum Protocol Support team.
 This freed up some of my time and gave me the opportunity to look beyond protocol support.
-It also brought me closer to the EIPs repository, where I could review open pull requests and issues and contribute beyond facilitating EIP-related meetings.
+It also brought me closer to the EIPs GitHub repository, where I could review open pull requests and issues and contribute beyond facilitating EIP-related meetings.

-The issue itself was not very complex.
+The bug itself was not very complex.
 With a few targeted changes, I was able to fix the original problem and also add proper page status handling for Living and Final EIPs.
 The code was nearly ready for a pull request, with just a little more work left.

 Context matters here.
 I am a mother of two, and when kids are hungry, everything else pauses.
 MOM (Make Our Meal) mode activates.